Get your high school volunteer hours

 Start by learning what types of activities qualify as volunteering and which don’t.

-When you’re choosing ways to get involved, talk to your family to help you plan.
+When you’re choosing ways to get involved, talk to your parent or guardian to help you plan.
 You can volunteer at different places to get your 40 hours.
 If you’re under 18, your parent or guardian must sign your record of volunteer hours.

 Parents and guardians: We encourage you to help your child choose their activities.
 You can also contact the organization where they are volunteering or the school principal if you have questions or concerns.